 - Spoon the batter into your muffin cases and bake in the oven for 30 minutes at 190 degrees Celsius.

-For these muffins I chose to add Italian dried herbs, grated zucchini and sun-dried tomatoes to give these vegan savoury muffins a delicious Italian flavour!
+For these vegan savoury muffins I chose to add Italian dried herbs, grated zucchini and sun-dried tomatoes to give these vegan savoury muffins a delicious Italian flavour!
 You could also add vegan feta, grated carrots, cumin powder etc. You could also add chilli powder or olives or roasted pumpkin.

 I use the Sheese Australia vegan Grated Mozzarella style cheese for the recipe to give them a great cheese flavour.
 It also gives them a more traditional savoury muffin flavour!
 I hope you will enjoy them!
 The recipe makes 6 large muffins or you could make 12 half muffins by putting less dough in the muffin cases.